Teriyaki is an MFA in film directing with several decades of professional experience in media production.

 The answer is quite simple: bad sound.
-It seems that human brain treats the two senses used in perception of video content quite differently - while visual information takes a lion's share of brain's "processing power", perception is much more sensitive to sound, particularly any imperfections and sudden deviations.
+It seems that the human brain treats the two senses used in the perception of video content quite differently: while visual information takes a lion's share of the brain's "processing power", perception is much more sensitive to sound, particularly any imperfections and sudden deviations.
 The reason for this may be evolutionary, with our ancestors relying on sound cues to detect danger much more heavily than on visual ones.
-And of course, unlike with vision, you can hear what's behind your back..
+And of course, unlike with vision, you can hear what's behind your back.

 So, the result of this is that your viewers (and listeners) will react much more strongly to any imperfections in sound than to those in video.
 As a matter of fact, imperfect and glitchy video can present a pleasing aesthetic on its own.
 Imperfect and glitchy sound on the other hand is ALWAYS perceived as irritating and distracting and thus to be avoided (unless you are working on a horror movie, but that just proves the point).

 But here's the good news!
 Achieving good, if not top-notch sound for your youtube clips is much easier and much, MUCH cheaper than accomplishing the same with video.
 An almost-professional grade microphone can be bought really cheaply if you know what to look for while a video camera of comparable quality can set you back for almost the price of a new car...

 So, the conclusion is quite obvious: Get yourself a good microphone.
 Whether you'll be using it outside in the field or in your home studio, a good microphone will easily act as a real value-multiplier in anything you do involving real-world voices and sounds.